OpenTreeOfLife/propinquity/cleaned_ott/README.md

 The primary artifact in this directory is `cleaned_ott.tre` which is produced by `$(PEYOTL_ROOT)/scripts/ott/suppress_by_flag.py`

-  * `ott_version.txt` copy of `version.txt` from the last version of OTT that was used to build the artifacts.

-  * `cleaning_flags.txt` value of the `cleaning_flags` of the config file for the pipeline for the last build of the artifacts.
-These affect the pruning of OTT
+  * `cleaned_ott.tre` is a newick represenation of all taxa in OTT that do not have an ancestor that is flagged with any of the flags to prune.

   * `cleaned_ott.json` a provenance file contains the keys:
     * `flags_to_prune` value of the `cleaning_flags` of the config file